113ll3/Ibmclouddocscli/idt/setting_up_idt.md

 	```
 	{: codeblock}

-	**Note:** If your credentials are rejected, you might be using a Federated ID.
+	If your credentials are rejected, you might be using a Federated ID.
 Follow these steps to authenticate by using a Federated ID.
+	{: note}

 	1. Log in to [{{site.data.keyword.iamshort}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.bluemix.net/iam/#/apikeys){: new_window}.
 	2. Select **Create API key**.